Privacy Notice and Legal Disclaimer

 Please note that typically we process data on the legal basis that it relates to a contract of insurance, or a contract to provide you with risk advice, so the right to erasure, which does not apply to personal information processed for a contractual purpose, will not be applicable in many instances.

 However, we may also collect personal data for marketing purposes from publicly available sources or product development purposes where it is in our legitimate interests to do so.

 How do we use your personal data?

-- Assess and provide the products or services that you have requested; this may include a search with a credit reference bureau and checks to prevent financial crime
+Assess and provide the products or services that you have requested; this may include a search with a credit reference bureau, or data enrichment services

 We may also take the opportunity to

-From time to time we may use your information to provide you with details of marketing or promotional opportunities and offers relating to other products and services from The Ardonagh Group, subject to relevant marketing regulations and permissions.
+From time to time we may use your information to provide you with details of marketing or promotional opportunities and offers relating to other products and services from other companies in the Ardonagh Group, subject to relevant marketing regulations and permissions.

 From time to time we will need to call you for a variety of reasons relating to your products or service (for example, to update you on the progress of a claim or to discuss renewal of your insurance contract).
 We are fully committed to Ofcom regulations and have strict processes to ensure we comply with them.

 To ensure the confidentiality and security of the information we hold, we may need to request personal information and ask security questions to satisfy ourselves that you are who you say you are.